tiwarianirudh/ECEN5273_NetworkSystems/Project1/README.md

 **Commands expected from the user:**

->1. get <filename>
+>a. get <filename> .
-> To get the ENCRYPTED file from the server if it exists and DECRYPT it.
+>1.
+To get the ENCRYPTED file from the server if it exists and DECRYPT it.
-> If it is not available on the server then display the error message.
+>2.
+If it is not available on the server then display the error message.

->2. put <filename>
+>b. put <filename> .
-> To transfer the ENCRYPTED file from client onto the server, if it exists on the client, and DECRYPT it on the server.
+>1.
+To transfer the ENCRYPTED file from client onto the server, if it exists on the client, and DECRYPT it on the server.
-> Displays error message on the client terminal/console if the file does not exist
+>2.
+Displays error message on the client terminal/console if the file does not exist
-> Check for the error on client and terminate the write operation if there is error at the client.
+>3.
+Check for the error on client and terminate the write operation if there is error at the client.

->3. ls
+>c. ls .
-> Display on the client console/terminal list of files available at the server
+>1.
+Display on the client console/terminal list of files available at the server
-> The server sends an error message if it is unable to read into the directory of the server.
+>2.
+The server sends an error message if it is unable to read into the directory of the server.

->4. exit
+>d. exit .
-> The client requests the server to close the socket connection.
+>1.
+The client requests the server to close the socket connection.
-> The server sends the release connection message to the client and gracefully exit the connection closing the socket.
+>2.
+The server sends the release connection message to the client and gracefully exit the connection closing the socket.

+>e. delete .
+>1.
+The client requests the server to delete the file.
+>2.
+The server deletes the file if available.

->5.
-For other commands
+>f.
+For other commands.
-> Both the server and the client display Unsupported Command.
+>1.
+Both the server and the client display Unsupported Command.